Meet Our Team

 Isaac Dunmoye (he/him) is pursuing a Ph.D. in Engineering Education and Transformative Practice in the College of Engineering at University of Georgia.
 His research focuses on engineering students' learning, cognition, and engagement in virtual and online learning environments.
 Specifically, Isaac has been investigating the learning experiences of students in virtual reality (VR) platforms, drawing from theoretical frameworks such as the community of inquiry (CoI) and Interactive-Constructive-Active-Passive (ICAP) frameworks.
 He employs a range of research methodologies including qualitative, quantitative, and mixed methods approaches to inform harnessing and experimenting the multidisciplinary nature of engineering context to make engineering education suitable for the 21st century.
 For more information about his work, visit his research profile: Isaac Dunmoye's Google Scholar Profile.

 Victoria Bill (she/her) is a PhD student in engineering education at OSU.
-She is also the Director and Founding Manager of the New York University MakerSpace Lab and an adjunct professor.
+She is the Director, Labriola Innovation Hub at Colorado School of Mines.
 She received her master's in electrical engineering from the University of Texas at Austin and her bachelor's in Electrical and Computer Engineering from OSU.
-Her previous work included co-directing and teaching the Summer STEM Program for high school students at the Cooper Union.
 Victoria’s interests and work focus on community building and hands-on learning for engineering students.
-She likes to knit, read, bike around Prospect Park, and run after her nieces and nephew.
+She likes to knit, read, bike, and run after her daughter, nieces, and nephew.

 Meet Our Collaborators